Code-Institute-Submissions/mariodragun-Milestone-3-Code-Institute_SepResub/readme.md

  ### Admin stories:

+ - As an admin I would like to manage a smoothly functioning game

- - As an admin I would like to be able to add new questions, to add and to delete users
+ - As an admin I would like to be able to add new questions

  - As an admin I would like to add users and to delete them

- - As an admin I would like to

  ### User stories:

- - As a user I would like to register

- - As a user I would like to login
+ - As a user I would like to register and login easily and conveniently through a simple process

- - As a user I would like to play general knowledge quiz
+ - As a user I would like to play quiz where I can test my general knowledge

  - As a user I would like to track my previous score